 Farming in Protected Landscapes Programme

 It is open to all farmers and land managers within a National Park or AONB in England as part of the Government’s Agricultural Transitional Plan, which sets out how Defra’s support for farmers and land managers is changing over the next few years.
+To see the projects that we have funded so far please see our Transparency of Funding page.

 What the programme will pay for